 Here’s a shot of the desk setup with a lamp.
 Notice that with the cord management system, all you see if the one cord.
 You can also hide that cord better using the included velcro straps.

 If you want one, make sure you have a friend ready to help you move it and set it up.
 It’s solid and heavy, in a very good way!
 If you have never assembled a desk like this before, I would budget 20 minutes.
 It’s ridiculously easy to setup but you don’t want to rush it and strip a screw or mess something up.
 The desk looks well made, feels well made (stay tuned for our future long-term review), and operates exceptionally smoothly.
-If you are in the market for a well-made standing desk that would look perfectly fine in just about any office or home, we would not hesitate to recommend the Varidesk Pro 60 Electric.
+If you are in the market for a well-made standing desk that would look perfectly fine in just about any office or home, we would not hesitate to recommend the Varidesk Pro 60 Electric and there are lots of other Varidesk reviews with the same sentiment.
 Stay tuned for part two in six months or so…

 - The Best Electric Standing Desks From The Past – Comprehensive Guide - November 23, 2023